El Capitan Reservoir

 There is bait available - shiners, crawdads, night crawlers, mealworms and wax worms.
 Patrons can use credit cards for boat rentals and other purchases.
 Permits are cash only.

 Please see "What's New - El Capitan" for current days and hours of operation.
 At times when the concession is closed, patrons can purchase permits from the electronic pay station or the iron ranger box (envelope system) at the lake.

-The reservoir is stocked with Florida-strain largemouth bass, crappie, bluegill, channel catfish, blue catfish, green sunfish, and carp.
+The reservoir was originally stocked with Florida-strain largemouth bass, crappie, bluegill, channel catfish, blue catfish, green sunfish, and carp.
 Minimum size limit for bass is 15 inches and 10 inches for crappie.
 Effective March 1, 2015, the length for bass is 12 inches.
 Fish limits are five bass, five catfish, 25 crappie and bluegill in aggregate, with no limit on other species.

 There is an electronic pay station and an iron ranger pay station where patrons can purchase permits in addition to the concession.

 In addition to fishing from boats, patrons can use float tubes, waders or simply fish from shore.
 There are only about 4 miles of shoreline that are reasonably accessible by foot.
 Use of float tubes is restricted to within 150 feet or less from shore.
 Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times and have 144 square inches of international orange visible at least 12 inches above the water line.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.